hudsonrio/hudsonrio.github.io/_posts/2016-7-22-Why Data Science?.md

 However, our analytical capacity - we had a team of passionate, young, curious, largely inexperienced folks - far exceeded the data we had at hand, and the rate we could gather data through controlled experimentation.
 The reason was not that we had not thought to collect enough data, but that our data pipeline was accessible only to more technical members of the team.

 We also ran into issues of data integrity; for example, client-entered data (e.g. "Who is your attorney?") lead to dozens of duplicates or spelling variations.
 Data we could not trust fell into disuse, and our leading to a self-reinforcing cycle of "pushing off" our technical debt by not addressing these issues at the outset.
-For example, some of our sales KPIs depended on consistent data entry in 2 disconnected CRMs.
-Because we could not trust these KPIs because of lack of data entry in our secondary CRM (Salesforce), a vicious cycle emerged: Salesforce was not updated consistently, meaning we were hesitant to trust our data.

 !["I'll Send You Those Growth Projections This Week"](https://raw.githubusercontent.com/hudsonrio/hudsonrio.github.io/master/images/blog%20posts/images_why_ds/crm.png?raw=true)

 Three things became clear:

-1. We were spending too much amount of time and resources collecting data manually.
+1. We were spending too much amount of time and resources manually collecting data .

 2. We could not trust (all of) our data definitively, constraining those in management positions to make data-driven decisions in certain aspects of the company.